UoS-Secure-Data-Services/sds-docs/rcc/known-issues.rst

 .. image:: images/demo_running.jpg
     :align: center

-**Solution:** Windows images are not handled properly in the current Ronin build.
-They typically take 15 minutes to start-up at initial creation, simply wait a little longer before trying to connect.
+**Solution:** The typical issue is that Windows servers take a little while longer to start up as opposed to Linux.
+The machine should be available after about 5 minutes from creation.
 Avoid restarting the machine during this time.
+If it should not become available after 10+ minutes please contact support.

 Unable to connect to machine - Reoccurring
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^